 A close up of several of the many little domes of the chapels of the Kremlin.
 The Kremlin Armory is on the left.

 At the far end of Red Square is the State Historical Museum.
 Viewed from the balcony, the distortion of the forced perspective is noticeable, although the transition from 3D model to 2D painted backdrop is well done and not very noticeable at all.
 Just to the right of the Historical Museum is the site of the Resurrection Gate which was torn down by Stalin in 1931 to give military parades easier access to Red Square.
 A little farther to the right is the site of the Kazan Cathedral, also torn down in 1936.
 Both the gate and the cathedral were reconstructed from historical documents in the early 1990s.

 On the far right of the model is the front half of the huge Rossiya Hotel, which was the world's largest with 3200 rooms.
 In 1977 the hotel must have seemed a wonder worth including in the diorama, but in later years it was much reviled for its bulk and ugliness.
 The hotel was torn down in 2006.

 Although the model only includes the areas around the Kremlin and Red Square, the painted backdrop does show far away areas of the city.
-And there we are!
-For a few moments the audio guide points out the current location of the Panorama of Moscow at the Hotel Ukraina, one of the Seven Sisters skyscrapers built in 1957 and the tallest hotel in Europe.
+And there is where we are!
+For a few moments the audio guide spotlights the current location of the Panorama of Moscow at the Hotel Ukraina, one of the Seven Sisters skyscrapers built in 1957, the tallest hotel in Europe.